-Kyndell traces her success in landing this plum position to her participation in an innovative legislative advocacy course at Chapman, part of the school's Institute of Public Law program.
-It was here that Kyndell met her mentor and friend, adjunct professor Carrie Nocella, a Chapman University alumna and current Director of Government Relations and Minority Business Development at the Disneyland Resort.
+Kyndell traces her success in landing this plum position to her participation in an innovative legislative advocacy course at Fowler School of Law.
+It was here that Kyndell met her mentor and friend, adjunct professor Carrie Nocella, a Chapman University alumna and Director of Government Relations and Minority Business Development at the Disneyland Resort.
 "The class was amazing," noted Kyndell.
 "We had a slew of guest speakers – heavy hitters from the community such as State Senator Lou Correa, Anaheim Mayor Curt Pringle and Orange County Supervisor Bill Campbell."
 Kyndell later used those very contacts in her various positions in government relations and public policy.

 Prior to getting the Disney position, Kyndell was on a fast track in government relations and public policy.
 As part of the course work in the legislative advocacy class, she was encouraged to take a related internship.
 Kyndell was hired as a policy advisor for Orange County Supervisor, John Moorlach, a one-semester internship that she parlayed into a two-year full time position.
 Kyndell also worked as a student assistant in the Government Relations office at Chapman University, working in the office of Sheryl Bourgeois, Vice President for University Advancement.